 Cybersecurity Saves You Money in the Long Run

-In what other part of your life do you buy insurance after the bad thing happens?
+But in what other part of your life do you buy insurance after the bad thing happens?
 Home insurance isn’t cheap, but you don’t wait until after you have a fire to start insuring your house.

 Time to get your priorities in order.

-I’ve written before how SMBs are increasingly a target for ransomware.
+We’ve written before how SMBs are increasingly a target for ransomware.
 We see attacks with compromised users’ credentials just about every week.

 They can and will happen to your business.
 But the good news is that you can be prepared when it does.
 Take a look at our full cybersecurity checklist, or contact us to talk to an Ntiva cybersecurity expert.